 Visits and programs are free.
 However, if you like JGAP and would like to contribute to the Endowment campaign of the Friends of the Hocking Hills, please visit: HERE

 A. Astronomy is, alas, at the mercy of the weather- and Ohio's weather is notoriously fickle.
 Our programs are weather contingent.
 If it is raining or extremely cloudy, the public program will be cancelled that night (or that day in the case of daytime programs).
 Check the blue "banner" at jgap.org, or our Facebook Page, for up to date information.

 Q. Can I bring my own telescope to observe with?

 A. Of course!
 The JGAP was originally conceived as a place where members of the public who are interested in stargazing can enjoy the night sky at a location that is free of light pollution.
 At our entrance gate there will be a kiosk that will feature a computer where visitors will sign in.
 This will inform the Hocking Hills park officers of your presence.
-No one will be permitted use the site without signing in at the kiosk first.
+Starting soon, no one will be permitted use the site without signing in at the kiosk first.

 Q. Do I have to have a telescope to use JGAP?

 A. For some, the best stargazing is done with the binoculars we were born with- our eyes!
 So, all are welcome, telescope or not!

 Q. Can I camp at the John Glenn Astronomy Park?

 A. Camping will not be permitted on the site.
 However, the site will be open to the public 24 hours a day and 7 days a week (except for special events), and, if you've got the stamina to stay up all night, there's nothing to keep you from enjoying the sky all night long.